Pirabarlen-Cheenaramen/phototools/README.md

 uploader is handled in upload_image/views.py

 You can now add further image functions to it and  link it via uploader, or make a new app to make an interface.

-TODO:
+## Installation
+`cd phototools`
+`pip3 install -r requirements.txt`
+`cd phototools`
+`python3 manage.py runserver 8080`
+open up your browser and go to http://127.0.0.1:8080

+##TODO:
-+ add a REST api for image details
+1. add a REST api for image details 2.
-+ Remove file on server or store hash of file before processing to prevent duplicate uploads.
+2. Remove file on server or store hash of file before processing to prevent duplicate uploads.